-- Across Europe, by 30 June of each year, disclose payments made to health professionals and organizations, such as consultancy, advisory boards, speaker fees and sponsorship to attend professional meetings. - Work with individuals, healthcare systems, professional and representative bodies, to manage this transition effectively and ensure individual disclosure with health professionals giving their consent to disclose.
+- Across Europe, by the 30th of June of each year, disclose payments made to health professionals and organizations, such as consultancy, advisory boards, speaker fees and sponsorship to attend professional meetings. - Work with individuals, healthcare systems, professional and representative bodies, to manage this transition effectively and ensure individual disclosure with health professionals giving their consent to disclose.